vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 ¸ \( p\) ra-

-\( bh\)h eva i h yā i muṇd
+\( bh\)h eva i h yā i muṇḍanāmnī tana\( yā\).

-. anāmnī tana\( yā\).
 Bakker 1997, 164; cf. Bakker & Isaacson 1993, 53 \(above, p.
 123\).

 40 Bakker & Isaacson 1993, 53; Bakker 1997, 16.
-The KNT inscription may hint at the dynastic name, when it compares the girl Muṇd

-. ā with the light \( prabhā\) of the moon
+The KNT inscription may hint at the dynastic name, when it compares the girl Muṇḍā with the light \( prabhā\) of the moon

 \( candra\): Prabhāvatī is ‘the one who possesses the lustre’, scil. of Candra, her father̥

-Tedesco 1945 proposes to derive MI muṇd

-. a  from Skṭ vr̥ ddha.
+Tedesco 1945 proposes to derive MI muṇḍa  from Skṭ vr̥ ddha.
 This is not taken over by

 Mayrhofer EWA ṣv., who gives as first meaning: ‘kahl’ \(‘– Unklar’\).

-As an appellation of a princess, the name ‘ muṇd

-. ā’ \(‘the bald one’\) is odd.
+As an appellation of a princess, the name ‘ muṇḍā’ \(‘the bald one’\) is odd.
 One may